Bridging the Gap Between Scientific Laws Derived by AI Systems and Canonical Knowledge via Abductive Inference with AI-Noether: Methodology details

-So if we want to eliminate the variables $x_{d+1},...,x_n$ from the system, i.e., compute the ideal $\langle A_1,...,A_k\rangle \cap \mathbb{R}[x_1,...,x_d]$ which has infinitely many polynomials, we can compute a set of generators by finding a Gröbner basis of $I$ and considering the elements defined over the variables $x_1, \ldots, x_d$.
-Geometrically, this corresponds to taking the variety in $n$-dimensional real space $V(I)$ and finding the projection $\pi_d V(I) = V(I\cap\mathbb{R}[x_1,...,x_d]) \subset \mathbb{R}^d$ into the $d$-dimensional real space defined over the remaining variables.
-This provides a way to test algebraic consequence: if $Q$ depends only on variables $x_1,\ldots,x_d$, we can eliminate all other variables and check whether $Q$ is present in the projected ideal.
-We use this to test whether $Q$ can be derived from a set of axioms and a candidate additional axiom extracted from decomposition.
-If so, we return the candidate as a possible missing axiom.
-While eliminating the variables is not strictly necessary to test for membership in the ideal, it allows for the stronger elimination of trivial axiom candidates that project onto smaller trivial surfaces that represent undesired conditions under which $Q$ can be derived.
+This provides a way to test algebraic consequences: if $Q$ depends only on $x_1,\ldots,x_d$, we eliminate all other variables and check whether $Q$ belongs to the elimination ideal.
+We use this to test whether $Q$ can be derived from the axioms together with a candidate axiom extracted from decomposition.
+Elimination also filters out trivial candidates whose projections represent undesired boundary conditions under which $Q$ holds vacuously.